rekmus/silgy/README.md

 Change the contents to your taste.
 Note that you can use config file to pass your own parameters which you can read with [silgy_read_param()](https://github.com/silgy/silgy#bool-silgy_read_paramconst-char-param-char-dest).

 ## Compilation Switches
-Because speed is Silgy's priority, every possible decision is taken at compile time rather than at runtime.
+Because speed is Silgy's priority, every possible decision is taken at a compile time rather than at runtime.
 Therefore, unless you specify you want to use some features, they won't be in your executable.

 Add your switches to [m](https://github.com/silgy/silgy/blob/master/src/m) before compilation, i.e.:
 ```